 Power is available to the light switch from a 20 amp fuse on the fuse block.
 The light switch has three positions.
-The upper position illuminates the work lights, head lights, tail lights, gauge lights and the instrument panel light.
+The upper position illuminates the work lights, head lights, tail lights, gauge lights and the instrument panel lights.
 The center position turns all lights off.
-The lower position illuminates the head and tail lights, as well as, the instrument panel lights.
+The lower position illuminates the head, tail lights and instrument panel lights.